 ADHD is a chronic behavioral disorder of childhood onset (by age 7).
 ADHD affects children, adolescents, and adults.
 It is characterized by behavior that is hyperactive, impulsive, or inattentive.
 There are several different types of ADHD.
-Some children are primarily inattentive and don't display signs of hyperactivity.
-Others, however, are hyperactive and/or impulsive.
+Some children are primarily inattentive and do not display signs of hyperactivity.
+Others however, are hyperactive and/or impulsive.
 The rest exhibit a mixture of these symptoms.

 The cause of ADHD is not known at this time, but brain chemistry, genetics, and environmental factors may all play roles in the development of ADHD.